 T-SHIRT SALES

-T-Shirts are available for purchase on BikeReg through Sunday Sept.
-10; they will not be available on ride day.
+T-Shirts are available for purchase on BikeReg through Sept.
+9 at 11:59am ET; they will not be available on ride day.
 This sweet design was lovingly created just for our Fall Bike Celebration.
-The color in 2023 will be teal, picked by a rider poll.
+The color in 2024 will be Heather Irish, picked by a rider poll.
 We suggest reserving yours by the deadline, or face the consequences of serious regret and jealous emotion as you behold those who planned in advance.
-The color below and T-Shirt wording on the reverse is for illustrative purposes only.
+The color below is for illustrative purposes only.

 No, we are not giving them away since every dollar we are lucky enough to clear over our expenses for this shindig is going straight to worthy 501(c)3 charitable causes.
 And yes, the Sponsors side will be updated. 🙂